-BIBAK of the Pacific Northwest is a cultural group dedicated to preserving and promoting the rich culture of the Cordillera tribes.
-BIBAK is an acronym for the five provinces: Benguet, Ifugao, Bontoc (Mountain Province), Apayao, and Kalinga.
-BIBAK strives to pass down the traditions, like songs and dances, to younger generations, as well as to teach others about the unique cultures in the region.
-BIBAK of the Pacific Northwest was founded in 1992 and has since grown and expanded, adding people to the BIBAK family throughout the years.
-There are dozens of other BIBAK organizations throughout the United States and internationally, all with the goal of celebrating and sharing the rich culture of the Cordillera tribes.
+BIBAK PNW is a Filipino cultural group dedicated to preserving and promoting the rich culture of the Cordillera tribes located in the northern part of the Philippines.
+BIBAK is an acronym for the five provinces: Benguet, Ifugao, Bontoc (Mountain Province), Apayao, and Kalinga becoming a symbol of unity between the five tribes.
+BIBAK strives to pass down its traditions (like songs and dances) to younger generations and teach others about the unique cultures in the region.
+BIBAK PNW was founded in 1992 and has since grown and expanded with the help of welcoming arms of the BIBAK family throughout the years.
+There are dozens of other BIBAK organizations throughout the United States and internationally that all contribute towards one common goal: to celebrate and share the life and culture of the Igorot people.